Gluten-Free Bagels

 Overhead view of a mixing bowl filled with warm water and dry yeast before activation, ready for stirring.

-Prep the oven and bowl: Preheat your oven to 100°F (bread proof setting if available).
-Lightly spray an oven-safe bowl with gluten-free non-stick cooking spray and set aside.
+Prep the oven and bowl: Preheat your oven to 100°F (38°C, bread proof setting if available).
+Lightly spray an oven-safe bowl with gluten-free non-stick cooking spray; this helps prevent the dough from sticking, and set aside.

 Activated yeast mixture in a mixing bowl, showing bubbles and foam on the surface after sitting for 5 minutes.

-Activate the yeast: In the bowl of a stand mixer, combine 1 tbsp granulated sugar with 2¼ cups warm water (between 100°F–110°F).
-Stir to dissolve the sugar, then add 1 tbsp instant or rapid rise yeast (such as Fleischmann’s RapidRise or Red Star Quick Rise).
+Activate the yeast: In the bowl of a stand mixer, combine 1 tbsp (12g) granulated sugar, which helps to activate the yeast, with 2¼ cups (540 ml) warm water (between 100°F–110°F or 38°C-43°C).
+Use a thermometer to accurately measure the temperature so the yeast activates properly.
+Stir to dissolve the sugar, then add 1 tbsp (9g) instant or rapid-rise yeast (such as Fleischmann’s RapidRise or Red Star Quick Rise).
 Stir to combine, cover with a kitchen towel, and let sit for 5 minutes, or until the mixture becomes frothy.

 A mixing bowl with gluten-free flour, psyllium husk, brown sugar, salt, and baking powder added on top of the frothy yeast mixture.

-Mix the dough: Add 3½ cups gluten-free all-purpose flour with xanthan gum, 3 tbsp psyllium husk powder, 2 tsp baking powder, 1½ tsp salt, and 1 tbsp packed light brown sugar to the yeast mixture.
+Mix the dough: Add 3½ cups (420g) gluten-free all-purpose flour with xanthan gum, 3 tbsp (24g) psyllium husk powder (this helps with the elasticity of the dough), 2 tsp (8g) baking powder, 1½ tsp (8g) salt, and 1 tbsp (12g) packed light brown sugar to the yeast mixture.
 Using the dough hook attachment, beat on low speed for 2 minutes.

 Partially mixed gluten-free dough with melted butter and apple cider vinegar just added, ready to be blended.

-Mix in the butter: Then, add ½ cup melted and cooled unsalted butter (or dairy-free alternative) and 1 tsp apple cider vinegar.
+Mix in the butter: Add 1 tsp (5 ml) apple cider vinegar and ½ cup (227g) melted and cooled unsalted butter (or dairy-free alternative).
 Increase the speed to medium and beat for 5 minutes, until the dough is sticky but stiff.

 Risen gluten-free bagel dough in a glass bowl after proofing, soft and airy in texture.